 2. Creating systems of intervention to provide students with additional time and support for learning.

 Collaboration is key to creating systems of intervention.
 In District 96, our system of intervention begins with the robust assessment system based on our identified targets for each grade level course, in addition to nationally normed universal screeners.
 For example, we use Northwest Evaluation Assessment Measures of Academic Progress (MAP) for all students in grades 1-5 three times a year for math and literacy.
 This data is used for consideration for additional time and support.
-All students are also assessed using Aimsweb CBMs to triangulate data.
-Kildeer has a Problem Solving Team made up of specialsists whose purpose is to develop a plan for support for students needing additional instructional time and strategies.
+All students are also assessed using Fastbridge to triangulate data.
+Kildeer has a Problem Solving Team made up of specialists whose purpose is to develop a plan for support for students needing additional instructional time and strategies.
 This Problem Solving Team, including the classroom teacher, reviews progress monitoring data on a regular basis to match support to student needs.

-In addition to the interventions provided through RTI as outlined above, classroom teachers provide tier 1 interventions.
+In addition to the interventions provided through MTSS as outlined above, classroom teachers provide tier 1 interventions.
 Needs are determined by local assessments, including common formative assessments and benchmark assessments offered at the end of instructional units.
 Students are targeted individaully or in small groups to ensure students achieve mastery grade level targets.
 In addition, intervention time is also used to extend the thinking of students that have already mastered grade level targets.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.